Precious, Black, Fire, Boulder, Jelly, Crystal, White Opal

 Honduras is well known for producing a black opal with a matrix or pinfire distribution of fire.
 Most people who know opal will know exactly what you are talking abouut if you use the term "Honduras Black Opal".
 The specimen at right is a bead cut from Honduras Black.

 "Louisiana opal" is a quartzite cemented with precious opal that has been mined in Vernon Parish, Louisiana.
 On close examination you can clearly see quartz grains with the spaces between them filled with a matrix of clear cement that produces a play of color in incident light.
 It is a stable material that can be cut into cabochons, spheres and other objects.
-Some of the material is brown like the 20mm x 20mm cabochon at right but it also occurs in a gray to black color that makes the play of colors easier to see.
+Some of the material is brown like the 20mm x 20mm cabochon at right but it also occurs in a gray to black color that makes the play-of-color easier to see.

 Shown here is a tear-drop shaped stone cut from "Peruvian blue opal" mined in the country of Peru in South America.
 Also some pink opal beads made from common opal mined in Peru.
 Although these stones are common opal that does not have a play of color they are nevertheless very desirable because of their beautiful blue body color.
 The blue stone is 13 millimeters